Photograph by David Hurn

 What identifies them?

-What difference my photos from others?
+What differentiates my photos from others?

 These questions are difficult to answer.
 You need to know your work, reflect and evaluate the photos you take.
 Let’s see how you can do it.

-If you are reflecting on how to create your first photographic project it’s time to review the photographs you have taken in recent years and rescue, in a separate folder, those photos that most excited you, identify you, make you feel proud of your work.
+If you are reflecting on how to create your first photographic project, it’s time to review the photographs you have taken in recent years and rescue, in a separate folder, those photos that most excited you, identify you, make you feel proud of your work.
 With all of them you are going to create a Folder B to start exploring your photographic identity.

 Anything but boring.
 Bill Jay photographed by David Hurn